neuro-ml/thunder/docs/callbacks/metric_monitor.md

 (e.g. like in semantic segmentation task).
 Preprocessing functions are applied on each entry separately in both `single_megtrics` and `group_metrics`.
 #### Individual Metrics
-While computing `single_metrics`, one may appear in need of knowledge of metrics on each case.
+While computing `single_metrics`, one may want to see metrics for each instance individually.
 For this particular problem, the callback provides its users with `log_individual_metrics` flag.
 Being set to `True` it forces the callback to store table of metrics in the following format: